r57zone/DSAdvance/README.md

 [![](https://user-images.githubusercontent.com/9499881/164945073-cfa1bfb7-cb82-4714-b2ad-7ecd84a5bcfc.gif)](https://youtu.be/gkyqO_HuPnk)

 # Working modes
 Several working modes are supported, they are switched by pressing the touchpad for DualSene & DualShock 4 and for Pro controllers & Joy-Cons to the `+`, and `-` buttons.
-Brightness is adjustable without pressing.

 ![](https://user-images.githubusercontent.com/9499881/173076115-3f520a03-41ff-4da9-a7a5-a3de405c779f.png)